 B'Elanna came yesterday and I refused to see her.
 Tom and Harry came today to also be refused.
 I truly hope they stop this now.
 I just want them to get on with their lives and forget about me.

 I know they all resigned when they heard that I was to be charged.
 I heard their outcry in the court when I was sentenced.
 They need to let this go now though and move on.
-Don’t they know that’s why I fought to hard out there?
+Don't they know that's why I fought so hard out there?
 This is why I did it…to get them home to their lives…and now they just want to… And I know them.
-They’ll keep this up, a different person every day in the hope I’ll give in and see them.
+They'll keep this up, a different person every day in the hope I'll give in and see them.

 I just need to stay strong and see this through until hopefully they get the message or tire of it all.